HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 author: "Benedikt Hegner, Ben Morgan"
 institutes: "CERN, University of Warwick"
 date: date empty
 abstract: This technical note is a proposed list of best practices for HSF projects.
-The main motivation is to ensure interoperability and usability of a given project in other projects and being able to build consistent software stacks.
+The main motivation is to ensure interoperability and usability of a given project by other projects and being able to build consistent software stacks.
 In addition it should make it easier for other developers to contribute to existing projects.
 ---

 # Introduction

 This technical note is a proposed list of best practices for HSF projects.
-The main motivation is to ensure interoperability and usability of a given project in other projects and being able to build consistent software stacks.
+The main motivation is to ensure interoperability and usability of a given project by other projects and being able to build consistent software stacks.
 In addition it should make it easier for other developers to contribute to existing projects.
 In the following we discuss different practices and conventions that ease the life of

-  * developers and new contributors
+  * developers and new contributors,
-  * end-users and other client projects
+  * end-users and other client projects.

-Afterwards we provide a little checklist of the proposals you may want to use for your project.
+Afterwards we provide a checklist of the proposals you may want to use for your project.
 The proposals are mainly based on experience with the LCG software projects and releases.
 You may find most of the points discussed here trivial.
 However people usually differ in what they consider trivial.
-The technical recommendations in this document are tailored towards C++-based projects, but can easily be mapped onto e.g. Python-based projects.
+The technical recommendations in this document are tailored towards C++-based projects, but can easily be mapped onto, e.g., Python-based projects.

 # Project Scope, Name and Visibility

 On starting a project, make sure you have an idea of the project's scope and goals.
 Try to pick a name that is suitable for that.
-You need to ensure uniqueness, as the name will be used to name software artifacts like libraries, code namespaces, error messages, etc..
-In addition, have a look around whether it conflicts with pre-existing trademarks for software products or services.
+You need to ensure uniqueness, as the name will be used to name software artifacts like libraries, code namespaces, error messages, etc. In addition, have a look around whether it conflicts with pre-existing trademarks for software products or services.

 Though it sounds like a triviality, your project should be made known to the community.
 For this, having a *dedicated project website* or another entry point for information is essential.
 It should concentrate all the information useful for users and developers.
 If possible, it should point at all the other information listed in this document.
 It is important to find the right place to put information.
-Try not to repeat yourself, as duplicated documentation can easily run out of sync.
+Try not to repeat yourself, as duplicated documentation can easily get out of sync.
 Access to all sources of project information should be granted to search engine spiders.
-Furthermore, the HSF provides a knowledge-base, where your project could be announced.
+The HSF provides a knowledge-base, where your project could be announced.
+Furthermore, the HSF software development forum allows you to present your project or ideas at any stage in its project lifecycle.

 # Supporting Developers and Contributors
 The following sections discuss points mainly relevant for project developers and potential new contributors.

 ## Code repository
 The first requirement for an open-source project is fully versioned code in a *public repository*.
-The code should be accessible in anonymous read-only mode by anybody.
+The code should be accessible in anonymous read-only mode by everybody.
 Services like [GitHub](https://github.com) or [GitLab](https://gitlab.com) provide it for free.
 In addition efforts like [hepforge](https://www.hepforge.org/) or labs like CERN or DESY may host HEP-specific packages.
 Services supporting a clone plus *merge-request/pull-request workflow* can be helpful to attract new contributors.

 ## License
 The code and software provided should be properly licensed in order to be able to use code provided by others, and to allow people to re-use, update, or improve the software you provide.
 The [HSF technical note](http://hepsoftwarefoundation.org/technical_notes.html) *HSF-TN-2016-01* (*Software Licence Agreements HSF Policy Guidelines*) discusses various options.
 This is one of the topics that is typically ignored at the beginning of a project and hard to fix afterwards.